SPAY & NEUTER

-To inquire for an application or donate to this fund, please call (509) 662-9577 or send us an email- email@example.com.
+To inquire about an application or donate to this fund, please call (509) 662-9577 or send us an email- email@example.com.
 To download an application, click the photo below.

 Adoption saves one life, spaying and neutering saves thousands.
 You can help eliminate pet overpopulation.
 Be a part of the solution.
 Please spay or neuter your pet.

 We would like to thank the following veterinarian clinics for particpating in our Low Cost Spay & Neuter Program: Countryside Veterinary Clinic, Lakeland Veterinary Clinic, Cascade Veterinary Clinic, Bavarian Village Veterinary Clinic and Paws & Claws Veterinary Hospital.